gsatishkumar2213/Spring-Batch/README.md

 # Spring-Batch
-Reading data from database and write database using spring-batch
+Reading Fixed length characters from specific file and write it to database using spring-batch